 Check your own attitudes and behaviors.
 We all have internalized, often unconscious, beliefs about body image and masculinity.
 Your child will notice how you talk about your own appearance, or comment on other people’s.

-If you notice that your child has developed signs of bigorexia, take care not to dismiss it as vanity or self-consciousness.
-If their obsession is negatively impacting their daily activities, a mental health assessment is in order.
+If you notice that your teen has developed signs of eating disorders or bigorexia, take care not to dismiss it as vanity, “healthy” eating, or self-consciousness.
+If their obsession with food, weight, and/or working out is negatively impacting their daily activities, a mental health assessment is in order.

-Newport Academy views muscle dysmorphia and other disordered eating and body images issues as manifestations of underlying mental health conditions.
+Newport Academy views eating disorders and body images issues as manifestations of underlying mental health conditions, such as anxiety, depression, low self-esteem, and trauma.
 Our outpatient and residential programs address these underlying issues using tailored treatment plans.

 Int J Environ Res Public Health.
 2021 Dec; 18(24): 13222.